The Tall Stranger (film): Plot

 Bannon heads to Bishop's ranch.
 He eventually, with a little help from Will, convinces him to let Bannon try and get the settlers to hand over Harper.
 If that fails, then Bishop can try his way, but it's the settlers and the rustlers he will be facing.
 Later that night the ranch is attacked.
 Several men in the bunkhouse are killed and the rest trapped.
-Bannon leaves Ellen and Will in the house with Charlie and joins Bishop in the barn.
+Bannon leaves Ellen and Will in the house with Charley and joins Bishop in the barn.
 They fill a wagon with wet straw, set it on fire and push it towards the bunkhouse.
 The smoke allows the ranch hands to escape and there is a shoot out with the rustlers.
 Zarata gets into the barn and tries to ride out.
 He is cornered by Bishop, but he is out of bullets.
 Zarata shoots him, but Bishop drags him off his horse and strangles him.
-Harper gets into the house and shoots Charlie.
+Harper gets into the house and shoots Charley.
 Bannon enters and Harper holds Ellen hostage, forcing Bannon to drop his gun.
 Bannon thinks Harper is bluffing with an empty gun, and he is correct.
 When Harper tries for another gun, Bannon shoots him.
 Bannon manages to talk to Bishop before he dies.

 As the settlers are about to leave for California, Bannon arrives and asks them to stay in the valley, which they do.
 Ellen and Will have already left, but Bannon catches up.